Host inventory | EPM-UL

 Install the EPM-UL policy server

-To install the EPM-UL Policy Server:
+To install the EPM-UL policy server:

 1. Go to the Hosts > Host Inventory page.